Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 Functions can support multiple arities on the CVM (e.g. `+`, although many functions only support a specific arity.

+## Identicon

+An Icon generated in a pre-defined way that can be used to visually confirm if a value is identical to another value.
+Identicons are used in Convex to provide additional security for similar Addresses that might be hard to distinguish by the hexadecimal strings alone.

 ## Memory

 Memory in Convex is the amount of on-chain storage allocated as part of the Global State.
 At any point in time, it is possible to efficiently calculate the total Memory usage of any Convex Data Object (including the Global State itself).